II: Old & New

 Even though the envelope itself is almost weightless, I feel the weight of my whole world sitting there in my jittery palms, pressing down on me like gravity, yet somehow stronger than that; more important.
 It may seem silly, but in this moment, that beaten up old package is heaviest thing that I have ever held.

 For the second night in a row, I find myself unable to fall asleep.
-Much more of this, and it’ll become a habit.
+Much more of this, and it’ll become a pattern.
 I’m not sure why, but in times of deep thought, I always find myself drawn to the roof outside my bedroom window.
 As I sit there, I weigh the priceless package in my now somewhat-more-steady hand.
 Part of me wants nothing more than to open it right then and there.
 The other part is terrified.
 What is it?
 What if I’m psyching myself out over nothing?

 I attempt to trace the outline of the envelope’s contents with my fingers before I open it, but it’s been stuffed with tissue paper which obscures the shape of whatever’s inside.
 As I sit and agonize over this small choice which may as well carry the fate of millions, I’m almost relieved when a familiar sound shakes me free of my self-imposed purgatory of indecision.